 The Seaquist House provides tours every first Saturday of the month

-Jan Appleby, President
+Jan Appleby, Tour Director

 We have been able to fund several improvements because of the monies raised from tours.
 We have installed the Simply Safe Security System as well as Wi-Fi.
-We have even rented a lovely blue porta-potty so that we don’t have to run to somewhere on the square to use their bathroom!
+We have even rented a lovely blue porta-potty so that we don’t have to run to somewhere on the square to use their facilities!